 - Make sure no number data is stored as text.
 If that happens, convert the data in text form to any number

 - Also, clear any leading space in the dataset.
 This hampers the sorting To remove the leading spaces, use the TRIM function.

 Download the following workbook to practice by yourself.

 In the end, we can conclude that you will learn some basic tips on how to sort in ascending order in Excel.
 We discussed sorting data in different ways based on the values in a column as it is the common practice.
 But we showed how to sort in ascending order in a row too as sometimes we may need this type of dataset.

-If you have any questions or ideas or feedback regarding this article, please leave them in the comment section.
-For more queries, visit our site ExcelDemy.com.
+If you have any questions, ideas, or feedback regarding this article, please leave them in the comment section.
+For more queries, visit our site ExcelDemy.

 - How to Remove Sort by Color in Excel

 - Excel Sort and Ignore Blanks